 Business data reported by Divvy and other financial institutions is reported through the SBFE Data Warehouse where it’s securely stored and protected from any use outside the intended purpose.

-To learn more, reach out to your Divvy Growth Executive or visit sbfe.org.
+To learn more about Divvy’s credit reporting, reach out to your Divvy Growth Executive or visit sbfe.org.